top of page

 This figure, lifted with thanks from The Economist, is a nice way to explain it:

 If I want to relate my sample estimate to the full population (fish or voters), I need to combine these two pieces of information.
 In other words, I’m viewing my sample data through the informed lens of my ‘prior’ knowledge.
-The mathematics behind how that works is, sadly, still beyond me—but thankfully, computer processing power is here to lift that load.
+The mathematics behind how that works is, sadly, still beyond me.
+But thankfully, computer processing power is here to lift that load.

 So, the next time you’re asked how confident you are in the interpretation of your stable isotope data, remember that it can be every bit as reliable as election polls.
 And if that doesn’t convince you that it’s worth working with an expert, I don’t know what will!